sacktock/MASA-Safe-RL/README.md

 ```bash
 pip install -U "jax[cuda12]"
 ```
--**MAC**: we recommond JAX with CPU.
+-**MAC**: we recommend JAX with CPU.
 No further action is required if you correctly followed the earlier steps.

 ## How to run MASA
 - You can run masa with the prebuilt `run` script.
-The script is not fully configurable so often it is better to create your own examples.
+The script is not fully configurable so it is often better to create your own examples.
 ```
 python -m masa.run --env-id bridge_crossing --algo ppo --custom-cfgs bridge_crossing --seed 0
 ```